 - “The Butler” reminded me of the importance of family as I watched Cecil’s family and how deeply they affected each other.
 Thank You Lee Daniels.

-- “The Butler” reminded me how important it is to serve our country and that serving our country can be done in a variety of ways as each member of Cecil’s family did so differently.
+- “The Butler” reminded me how important it is to serve our country and that said serving can be done in a variety of ways as each member of Cecil’s family did so differently.
 Thank you Lee Daniels.

 - “The Butler” delivered some powerhouse performances that inspired me to want to move people through enlightening story-telling like never before.
-If Forest Whitaker and Oprah don’t get Oscars, I will be shocked.
+If Forest Whitaker and Oprah don’t get Oscars, something is wrong with the voting system!
 Thank you Lee Daniels.

-- “The Butler” further reinforced my gratitude for all that I have been given and more passion not to waste it.
+- “The Butler” further reinforced my gratitude for all that I’ve been given and more passion not to waste it.
 Thank you Lee Daniels..

-- “The Butler” brought to mind the incredible power of the medium to educate, illuminate, inspire and encourage, confirming my desire to want to do all three.
+- “The Butler” brought to mind the incredible power of the medium to educate, illuminate and encourage.
 Thank you Lee Daniels.

-- I am incredibly proud of Americans for making “The Butler” #1.
+- I’m incredibly proud of Americans for making “The Butler” #1 at the box office.
 Thank you Lee Daniels.